-In a results list subsection, you can include the Title tag, the Description tag, and the IssueListing tag.
-In the IssueListing tag, you can define the default content for the limit and set listing to true.
-You can include the Refinement tag either with or without a default statement, although you can edit the content before you generate a report.
-To generate a results list, the Chart tag attribute chartType is set to list.
-You can also define the Axis tag.
-The following XML is the Vulnerabilities Examples by Category subsection in the Results Outline section:
+In a results list subsection, you can include the Title element, the Description element, and the IssueListing element.
+In the IssueListing element, you can define the default content for the limit and set listing to true.
+You can include the Refinement element either with or without a default statement, although you can edit the content before you generate a report.
+To generate a results list, the Chart element attribute chartType is set to list.
+You can also define the Axis element.
+The following XML is the Vulnerability Examples by Category subsection in the Results Outline section:

 In this example, the results list subsection is titled Vulnerability Examples by Category.
 The description text to describe the purpose of the subsection is Results summary of the highest severity issues.
 Vulnerability examples are provided by category.
-This subsection lists (listing=true) one issue (limit="1") per Category (the Axis tag value) where there are issues that match the statement severity:(3.0,5.0] confidence:[4.0,5.0] (the value of the Refinement tag).
+This subsection lists (listing=true) one issue (limit="1") per Category (the Axis element value) where there are issues that match the statement [fortify priority order]:critical OR [fortify priority order]:high (the value of the Refinement element).